 - Have you talked to other family members about this situation?
 If so, what did they say?

-- Was there ever a point in your life where you were close with your sibling?
+- Was there ever a point in your life at which you were close with your sibling?
 If so, at what point did you start to drift apart?
+And what caused it?